-The New Winter Hot Spot in the US: Sun, Heat & No Rain Almost a Given
+The New Winter Hot Spot in the US: Sun, Warmth & No Rain Almost a Given

 The Oasis at Death Valley is Fresh Off of a $100 Million Renaissance